Artists

 What makes your art unique?

-How do you come up with new art ideas?
+How do you generate new art ideas?

 Why is your art valuable?